The mixed phase quark core in massive hybrid stars: Introduction

-This article is structured as follows.
-In Section~\ref{sec:model}, we provide a concise overview of the NJL model, which describes quark matter, as well as the RMF/RMFL model, which characterizes hadronic matter.
-Additionally, the hadron-quark phase transition under Gibbs equilibrium is discussed.
-In Sec. \ref{sec:results}, we present the numerical results of the hadron-quark phase transition, and provide a detailed analysis of the events occurring during this process, including its effect on the properties of the maximum mass HS.
+This article is constructed as follows.
+In Section~\ref{sec:model}, we provide a concise overview of the RMF model and the NJL model.
+We also discuss the hadron-quark phase transition under Gibbs equilibrium.
+In Section~\ref{sec:results}, we present the numerical results of the hadron-quark phase transition, including the changes in the stiffness of the EOS and the size of the quark matter core.
 Finally, Section~\ref{sec:summary} offers a summary of our findings.